lnguyent01/Hitch/README.md

 2. Log in (Or create an account first, then log in)
 3. Click on the profile icon in the bottom of the navigation bar (last icon)
 4. User clicks on the profile picture icon
-5. User chooses icon to set as their new profile picture
+5. User chooses icon to set as their new profile picture (If you have no pictures available, take one with the "Camera" app)
 6. If successful, when viewing you profile, the picture you chose will be visible, replacing the default profile picture

 # Steps to test Use Case UC18: Driver deletes post